dk94810-lang/uga-mist-group2-project2/README.md

 What is the leading cause of car crashes in New York?

+This is an important question for multiple reasons

+1. Improves Road Safety Policies
+Knowing what causes most crashes helps city planners and law enforcement design targeted safety measures.

+2. Guides Infrastructure and Urban Design Understanding crash causes helps transportation departments prioritize road improvements.

+3. Helps Allocate Resources Effectively
+Police, traffic engineers, and city agencies can focus their efforts where they’ll have the biggest impact.

+4. Informs Public Awareness and Education
+When the city knows which behaviors cause the most crashes, it can educate drivers more effectively.

+5. Reduces Economic and Social Costs
+Crashes have huge economic costs — from medical bills and property damage to lost productivity.
+By addressing root causes, the city can save lives and reduce financial strain on residents and emergency services.

+6. Supports Long-Term Vision Zero Goals
+New York City’s Vision Zero initiative aims to eliminate traffic deaths.
+Understanding contributing factors provides the evidence base needed to measure progress and plan future interventions.

 <img width="1253" height="1064" alt="image" src="https://github.com/user-attachments/assets/ea7d24ea-c4c0-4e30-bf3d-7c53f7012971" />

 This bar chart highlights the leading causes of vehicle collisions in New York.
 The most significant contributing factor by far is Driver Inattention or Distraction, accounting for approximately 450,000 crashes — more than double any other cause.
 This emphasizes how behaviors such as texting, phone use, or general lack of focus are the primary risks on New York’s roads.